andysierra/Android-WIFI-Information-and-dBm-Meter/README.md

 This app shows the Wifi signal strength in dBm and mW.
 It also shows Wifi information obtained from Android Wifi Service.
-This app was made as a little project for the subject "Redes Inalámbricas" that i coused at my university.
+This app was made as a little project for the subject "Redes Inalámbricas" that i coursed at my university.

 <img src="images/0.jpg" width="300" height="500">
 <img src="images/1.jpg" width="300" height="500">